JaredThacker/deepcuts/README.md

 > ![HistoryRecord](public/DiscoverSomeNewGems.gif)

 5. On this page, clicking on the Randomize! button will grab a random release from Discogs' catalog of over 31 million!
+Each release is then saved in your History!

 > ![Randomize](public/Randomize.gif)